 Signature cocktails, an unmatched wine list and a selection of bottled beers are just part of what we serve up at Spoon.
 Our sommelier and bar staff are experts who can pick the perfect pairing for your meal - or mix up something just right for whatever mood you’re in.

 Love wine?
 Well, you’ve come to the right place.
-Our sommelier John Wabeck leads a wine program that has been recognized multiple times with Wine Spectator’s Award of Excellence.
-With John’s expertise and a list of more than 500 wines, we think you’ll agree with Wine Spectator.
+We've been recognized multiple times with Wine Spectator’s Award of Excellence.
+And with our robust and eclectic wine list, we think you’ll agree with Wine Spectator.

 Looking for a first-class experience for an event?
 Spoon offers a beautiful space and unmatched culinary excellence for a rehearsal dinner, bridal or baby shower, holiday party or corporate event.